-Note that cost-share is waived until April 20th, 2021 only when providers bill the appropriate ICD-10 code and modifier CS, and only when the tests are reasonable attempts to rule out the possibility of COVID-19.
+Note that the cost-share will cover medically appropriate COVID-19 testing during the national public health emergency period (currently scheduled to end May 11, 2023), when providers bill the appropriate ICD-10-CM code and modifier CS, and only when the tests are reasonable attempts to rule out the possibility of COVID-19.

 Modifier CR and condition code DR may also be used for billing instead of modifier CS.

 The title of a DR condition code is “disaster related” and its definition requires it to be “used to identify claims that are or may be impacted by specific payer/health plan policies related to a national or regional disaster.”
 The DR condition code is used only for institutional billing.